Learning-from-the-curve/Guidelines-For-Contributors/README.md

 ### 2. Collect data:

 - Several datasets on the topic are made available [here](https://github.com/Learning-from-the-curve/Data), including global COVID case data, population statistics, and national accounts for EU28.
 More datasets will be added as we proceed.
-Links to other potential datasets are available.
+Links to other potential datasets are available there as well.
-- Run the script to get the latest data, and collect other data yourself.
+- Run the script to get the latest data, and/or collect data yourself.
 Save the data locally to work on with your team.
-- If you use some data that is not on the repo, and that can be of interest to other projects as well, ask Fabrizio Leone to add them to the GitHub repo.
+- If you use some data that is not on the repo, and that can be of interest to other projects as well, ask [Fabrizio Leone](https://github.com/Fab993) to add them to the GitHub repo.
 You can also contribute by cloning the repo, adding datasets/features, and pushing it to GitHub again.
-- This repo is maintained by [Fabrizio Leone](https://github.com/Fab993).
+- The data repo is maintained by [Fabrizio Leone](https://github.com/Fab993).
 Please contact him if you want to contribute or have questions.

 ### 3. Code and analysis: